Taeyoung92/coding-test/README.md

-# coding-test
+This is an auto push repository for [Programmers](https://programmers.co.kr/) created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).

-This is an auto push repository for Baekjoon Online Judge created with [BaekjoonHub](https://github.com/BaekjoonHub/BaekjoonHub).
+> ⚠️ **Note:** Baekjoon Online Judge solutions are no longer being uploaded to this repository.